pmahnke/mahnke-cocktails/recipe/airmail.md

 stars: 0
 base_spirits: "Champagne, Gold Rum "
 youtube: "vaVcBQ6tiFw"
+description: "A celebratory classic cocktail that combines gold rum and honey with the effervescence of Champagne."
 excerpt: |
   The Airmail cocktail is a refreshing and easy-to-make drink that's perfect for a warm day or a celebratory occasion.
 It's a classic cocktail that has been around since the 1940s, and it's still popular today.
 ---